SQream/sqream_docs/guides/operations/optimization_best_practices.rst

 Use the high selectivity hint
 --------------------------------

+Selectivity is the ratio of cardinality to the number of records of a chunk.
+We define selectivity as :math:`\frac{\text{Distinct values}}{\text{Total number of records in a chunk}}`

+SQream DB has a hint function called ``HIGH_SELECTIVITY``, which is a function you can wrap a condition in.

+The hint signals to SQream DB that the result of the condition will be very sparse, and that it should attempt to rechunk the results into fewer, fuller chunks.

 Use the high selectivity hint when you expect a predicate to filter out most values.
+For example, when the data is dispersed over lots of chunks (meaning that the data is :ref:`not well-clustered<data_clustering>`).

 For example,